 The Public Arts Trust is a charity set up to deal with the urgent matter of the condition of existing public art in Milton Keynes, in particular the sculptures.
 This is a large and potentially costly task, involving inventories, condition reports, conservation plans, sourcing of funds etc. We appreciate the need to win support from various bodies, both public and private, and to establish good working partnerships for the years ahead.

-The Plays The Thing is a new and exciting professional theatre company for Milton Keynes.
+The Plays The Thing is an exciting professional theatre company for Milton Keynes.
 It aims to produce challenging and thought provoking work from the classical canon, to modern plays and work from new writers.
-It will also have an educational strand to its work, running regular workshops, master classes, courses and play readings.
-It will be linked to the already successful and inclusive Peppers Ghost Theatre Company.
+It has an educational strand to its work, running regular workshops, master classes, courses and play readings.

 A live music venue putting on over 350 concerts and a similar number of educational activities every year.
 The concert programme crosses genres – folk, world, rock, pop, classical, country, jazz – whatever you like, you’ll find it at The Stables!
 We also host a programme of conferences and every two years produce IF: Milton Keynes International Festival, engaging people with music and sound in unexpected ways in unusual spaces.